Creating a webhook

 Transport type and attributes

-The Webhoooks API supports HTTP and OAUTH transport types.
+The Webhooks API supports HTTP and OAUTH transport types.
 The transportType you specify in a create or update Webhook request determines what additional transport attributes you may need to provide.

 HTTP transport type

-In a Webhook, the transportType is HTTP by default, so it's not required to specify this parameter in the request.
+In a Webhook, the transportType is HTTP by default, so specifying this parameter in the request is not required.
 Whether you explicitly set the parameter to HTTP or whether you don't provide a value at all, you can still use the authentication hash table to provide a username and password.
 These values configure basic authentication for webhook callback endpoints.

 The authentication hash table is only accepted in the request and displayed in the response when transportType is HTTP.